koulakis/h-nne/README.rst

 - **Better global framing.** A vectorized overlap resolver plus relaxed/capped :math:`k`-NN edge targets yields tight layouts without blow-ups, reducing unused whitespace and artifacts.
 - **Drop-in for h-NNE.** v2 runs on the top few FINCH_ levels, then hands the result to the standard h-NNE refinement.
 Deeper (fine) levels still use the original fast point-to-anchor updates.

 - **Note:** When running v2 on large datasets (>= 1M points), it starts the tree layout by default after some level of FINCH with a minimum number of clusters (10-10,000) to enhance point spread.
-This means those first clusters are close to the intial PCA projections of their centroids thus the clusters of the FINCH tree above the h-nne starting level might be visually split.

 Using it
 ~~~~~~~~